vitor-belim/react-nodejs/README.md

 - Delete comment functionality added to server and client.
 - (personal preference) Refactored some code in both the server and the client.
 - (personal preference) Created a `ResponseHelper` class in the server to handle generic responses.

+## Lesson 12 - Adding likes

+The first part of this lesson focused on adding a like system to the server.

+### Notes

+- Implemented a liking system for posts on the endpoint `/likes/:postId`.
+The same endpoint can be used to like and unlike.
+- TO BE CONTINUED